RiKo-19/Audio-Authencity-Checker/README.md

 Expand the dataset to include more diverse fake audio samples.

-We try to deploy this ML nmodel using Deep Learning.
+We try to deploy this ML model using Deep Learning.

 We try to add a feature by which we can classify the Mimic Voices.